-"Independent Student" - For the purposes of ISAC's rules, an independent student is defined by Section 480 of the Higher Education Act of 1965, as amended by
+"Independent Student" - For the purposes of ISAC's rules, an independent student is defined by Section 480 of the Higher Education Act of 1965, as amended by P.L.
+110-84.

-P.L.
-109-171.
 (See 20 USC 1087vv.)

-"Institution" - Unless otherwise qualified, any secondary or postsecondary educational organization which enrolls students who participate in ISAC programs.
+"Institution" - Unless otherwise qualified, any secondary or postsecondary educational organization that enrolls students who participate in ISAC programs.